localvar/localvar/content/posts/2021-2025/wasm-at-backend/index.en.md

   ready to execute after being instantiated.
 - **Store**: all WebAssembly objects and host values will be "connected" to a store.
 - **Instance**: an instantiated WebAssembly module, where you can actually acquire a function from, for example, to call.
-A the time of instantiation, the start function of the module is called.
+At the time of instantiation, the start function of the module is called.
 - **Linker**(wasmtime only): a helper structure to link wasm modules/instances together.

 Although the above code creates an instance of a WebAssembly module, and according to the WebAssembly specification, the start function will be executed.
 But due to the security limit, the execution result cannot be output, so the "execution" is useless.
-Therefore, we need to implement interoperability between the host program and the WebAssembly program and provide input/output interfaces for the WebAssembly program.
+Therefore, we need to implement interoperability between the host program and the WebAssembly program to provide input/output interfaces for the WebAssembly program.

 ## 2.2.
 Host Call WebAssembly

-Assuming that our WebAssembly program has a function named sum that receives two integer variables as parameters and returns their sum, the host program can use the following code to call this
+Assuming that our WebAssembly program has a function named `sum` that receives two integer variables as parameters and returns their sum, the host program can use the following code to call this
 function: